tapdata/tapdata-docs/docs/billing/purchase.md

 6. You will redirected to payment page.
 Please follow the instructions on the payment page to complete the payment process.
 After completing the payment, you will be able to download the payment credentials.

-7. After the payment is successful, return to the Tapdata Cloud platform to see that the Agent instance you purchased is **To be deployed**.
+7. After the payment is successful, return to the TapData Cloud platform to see that the Agent instance you purchased is **To be deployed**.

    Next, you can deploy the Agent on your server.
 For more information, see [Install Agent](../quick-start/install/install-tapdata-agent.md).